TahirUddinAhmed/30-Days-Of-Javascript/ChaiCode 30Day Challenge/Day 20 - LocalStorage and SessionStorage/Readme.md

 ## Activity 2: Using LocalStorage
  - Task 3: Create a simple form that saves user input(e.g., name, and email) to `localStorage` when submitted.
 Retrieve and display the saved data on page load.
- - Task 4: Write a script to remove and item from `localStorage` Log the `localStorage` content before and after removal.
+ - Task 4: Write a script to remove an item from `localStorage` Log the `localStorage` content before and after removal.

 ## Activity 3: Understanding SessionStorage
  - Task 5: Write a script to save a string value to `sessionStorage` and retrieve it.
 Log the retrieved value.